 The ferry to Fitzroy Island departs at 8 am on the dot, with the last check-in at 7:45 am, so do not be late.

 The ferry we used is owned by fitzroyisland.com and it was a pleasant ride.
+You can also check out the updated departure times there too.
 The journey from Cairns to Fitzroy Island takes about 45 min – 1 hour, with beautiful views of neighbouring Islands and lush greenery.

 The boat has inside and outside seating but go earlier for a decent seat; some people were sitting on the floor.

 If you intend to crisp yourself like a baked potato, we would recommend going at the earliest if you wish to find seating or a place to tan on the deck.